Stylized photo of son and mom looking at a phone.

 • Private direct messaging

-Yubo does have age verification, including entering age and submitting a photo, but these barriers can be bypassed—meaning anyone can create a profile pretending they’re someone they’re not.
-This creates an opening for predatory behavior.
+Yubo does have age verification, including entering age and submitting a photo, but these barriers can be bypassed — meaning anyone can create a profile pretending they’re someone they’re not.
+This is especially easy with free generative AI apps available today, and creates an opening for predatory behavior.
 Teens could be exposed to predators looking to groom them into dangerous relationships, or catfishing, which is when someone lures another into a relationship using a fake profile.

 Additionally, while Yubo has language filters to help stop bullying, these measures aren’t applicable to livestreams, meaning your teen could be exposed to explicit content live, whether they choose it or not.